-If you notice any of the following rare but serious side effects, stop taking Romep and contact a doctor immediately:
+If you notice any of the following rare but serious side effects, stop taking Omeprazole and contact a doctor immediately:

-- Sudden wheezing, swelling of your lips, tongue and throat or body, rash, fainting or difficulties in swallowing (severe allergic reaction) - Reddening of the skin with blisters or peeling.
+- Sudden wheezing, swelling of your lips, tongue and throat or body, rash, fainting or difficulties in swallowing (severe allergic reaction). - Reddening of the skin with blisters or peeling.
 There may also be severe blisters and bleeding in the lips, eyes, mouth, nose and genitals.
-This could be 'Stevens-Johnson syndrome' or 'toxic epidermal necrolysis'. - Yellow skin, dark urine and tiredness which can be symptoms of liver problems.
+This may be associated with a high fever and joint pains and could be 'Erythema multiforme', 'StevensJohnson syndrome' or 'toxic epidermal necrolysis'. - Yellow skin, dark urine and tiredness which can be symptoms of liver problems.